forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-inline.md

 ## Receive your First Inline Completions

-Einstein for Developers autogenerates inline code completions suggestions.
+Einstein for Developers automatically generates code and suggests completions for you as you type.
 To start receiving inline completions:

 1. In Visual Studio Code, create a new Apex class (\*.cls) file, or open an existing one.